dreaminalife/Mantella/FEATURES_README.md

 Here we want to talk more about "Private thoughts".

-Private thoughts are a short first-person inner monologue written after a summary is saved, based on the conversation, bio, and past events.
-Tht thoughts are stored in a separate folder from memories:
+Private thoughts are a short first-person inner monologue written after a summary is saved, based on the conversation (including wording, tone, and unspoken actions), the bio, [personal reflection](#personal-reflection) when one exists, and past events.
+The thoughts are stored in a separate folder from memories:

 `data/<game>/thoughts/<world_id>/<NPC name>/..._thoughts_X.txt`